chaitalilad27/TasksApp/README.md

 -   Tap the "+" button to add a new task.
 -   Swipe left on a task to delete it.
 -   Tap on a task to edit its details.
+-   Tap on a task to mark it as completed when done.

 🤝 Contributing
 ---------------